-P17A Notwithstanding P17, where a side or rear boundary is contiguous with a heritage item the minimum setback is 5m setback for the building at or above ground level and 4m for any underground excavation, irrespective of the setback of the heritage building from its boundary or landscaping of that setback.
-Fire stairs pump rooms or similar structures are not permitted in the setback area.
+- P13.
+In a residential zone, where a side or rear boundary of the development is contiguous with a heritage item, the required minimum setback is: - 5m for any part of the building at or above ground level, and - 4m for any underground excavation, irrespective of the setback of the heritage building from its boundary or landscaping of that setback. - P14.
+The fire stairs, pump rooms or similar structures must not detract from the overall visual amenity of, and should not be located within the setback area. - P15.
+Balconies or pergolas are not to encroach into the minimum side and rear setback areas. - P16.
+Development must locate the private open spaces and communal open space behind the front building line, with the exception of balconies or pergolas which may be located within the front setback area, however these must be designed so as to not encroach more than 1.5m into the front building setbacks.